mk-fg/name-based-routing-policy-controller/README.rst

 system used for connection workarounds, or send this data to unix socket, e.g. to something more privileged outside its sandbox that can tweak the firewall.

-Trivial nbrpc-policy-cmd.py_ and nbrpc-policy-nft.py_ scripts in the repo can be an example of how to handle its ``-s/--policy-socket`` interactions (see also help for that option).
+nbrpc-policy-cmd.py_ and nbrpc-policy-nft.py_ scripts in the repo can be used as an example of handling script's ``-s/--policy-socket`` interactions.

+\*.service unit files can be used to setup the script to run with systemd, though make sure to tweak Exec-lines and any paths in there.

+Also see below for an extended OS routing integration example.

 Setup example with linux policy routing